PDDStudio/highlightjs-android/README.md

 }
 ```

-Replace X.X.X with the current version - which can be found in the *release Section*
+Replace X.X.X with the current version - which can be found in the *[release section](https://github.com/PDDStudio/highlightjs-android/releases)*

 ###Include the View into your Layout